Lochy2000/Snake-Game/README.md

 •	Added snake coordinates to generateFood function.
 This meant the food would never spawn on the snakes body no matter how long.
 #### Loading logo on screen under 600 px was too big.
 Java script functions would override style.css media query.
 Solution:
 •	Added window.innerwidth >=600  to stopGame function and window.innerwidth< 600 to startGame function.
+#### Phone version
+• Various methods were tried and tested, however, i was unable to get the javascript eventlistener working on the mobile version.

 ## Deployment